 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
 Management considers the scheduled reversal of deferred tax assets and liabilities, projected future taxable income, and tax planning strategies in making this assessment.
-Based upon the level of historical taxable income and projections for future taxable income over the periods in which the deferred tax assets are deductible, management believes it is more likely than not that the Company will realize the benefits of these deductible differences as of December 31, 2007.
-Accordingly, no valuation allowance for deferred tax assets has been established.

-All but an insignificant amount of earnings before income taxes and related provision for income tax comes from domestic sources.
+All but an insignificant amount of income before income taxes and related provision for income tax comes from domestic sources.